 Turned down for Personal Independence Payment, what can they do?

 With most benefit decisions, the person would have the right to challenge the decision.
 You would have to submit a Mandatory Reconsideration Request directly to the Department for Work and Pensions for that particular benefit.

-If the decision remains unchanged.
-Then they have the right to lodge an appeal and they do that by submitting their letter of appeal to the Tribunal Service.
+If the decision remains unchanged, they then they have the right to lodge an appeal and they do that by submitting their letter of appeal to the Tribunals Service.

 Epilepsy is uncontrolled and can’t work but have been told by the Department for Work and Pensions that they are fit for work.
 What do they do now?

 Similar to the Personal Independence Payment, the person would have the right to challenge the decision within the one month.
 They may also be able to submit a new claim.
 If there has been a substantial deterioration in the existing condition or a new condition has been diagnosed.